Abhishek-k30/Git-Tutorial/README.md

 merge conflicts can occur if multiple people try to make changes to the same file, and then collaborate
 #Adding extra line to check whether git tracks remote commit or not.
+->Tracked